-Zimmerman's awards included the Navy and Marine Corps Commendation Medal with Combat Distinguishing Device, Navy and Marine Corps Achievement Medal, Combat Action Ribbon with gold star in lieu of second award, Marine Corps Good Conduct Medal with bronze star in lieu of second award, National Defense Service Medal, Afghanistan Campaign Medal, Iraq Campaign Medal, Global War on Terrorism Service Medal and Sea Service Deployment Ribbon with two bronze stars in lieu of third award.
+Zimmerman's awards included the Navy and Marine Corps Commendation Medal with Combat Distinguishing Device, Navy and Marine Corps Achievement Medal, Combat Action Ribbon with a gold star in lieu of the second award, Marine Corps Good Conduct Medal with a bronze star in lieu of the second award, National Defense Service Medal, Afghanistan Campaign Medal, Iraq Campaign Medal, Global War on Terrorism Service Medal and Sea Service Deployment Ribbon with two bronze stars in lieu of the third award.

 Chris Zimmerman grew up loving cars and people.
 Cars he made faster.
 People he made happier.

 Joining the Marine Corps after high school, the gifted artist and natural mechanic fixed helicopters and nurtured friendships.